 The graph above shows the total early turns through the El Segundo gate including reasons.

+19

-20EARLY TURNS THIS MONTH
+EARLY TURNS THIS MONTH

-99.92%
+99.90%

 COMPLIANT WITH POLICY

 EARLY TURNS SOUTH - HYPERION GATE

 The graph above shows the total early turns through the Hyperion gate (over Hyperion Treatment Plant).

+94

-106EARLY TURNS THIS MONTH
+EARLY TURNS THIS MONTH

-99.56%
+99.51%

 COMPLIANT WITH POLICY

 WHAT IS CAUSING THE CHANGE IN EARLY TURNS?

-The greater number of early turns for this month may be due to continuing increases in overall operations.
+The greater number of early turns for this month may be due to the small increase in overall operations as compared to the previous month.